NYCDS2020/GPT-for-Excel/README.md

 !['Log data'](/assets/015-log-data.png)

+### GPTFillRange() Prompt Configuration for One-shot / Few-shot / Multi-shot learning
+Modify the values in this section as needed.
+The default values perform quite well for most one-shot/few-shot/multi-shot learning tasks, so please only make changes to these values if the defaults do not deliver the desired results.

 ### "#Value!" results
 During times of high demand, individual calls to the OpenAI API may time out.
 If this happens, the macro will simply continue processing the next operation and will display "#Value!" in the impacted cell.
 To clear this error, re-run the operation in the cell showing the "#Value!" result.

 ### Enable macros
 Depending on the delivery mode, you may have to accept one or more warnings about potentially unsafe content, i.e. the macro code in this workbook